 - If your are curious about learning more but don’t want to commit to a master mind yet then we recommend Financial Freedom With Real Estate Investing by Michael Blank.
 He is one of the most prolific real estate syndicators and the book is an exciting and useful read whether you plan to lead or invest in a syndication.

 - If you are serious about learning more as a syndicator then it makes sense to join a mastermind.
 This is a blend of an online course and networking.
 The War Room MasterMind is highly rated and attended by a lot of military investors.

 How To Invest: As an Investor

 Syndication can be pretty daunting.
 While lucrative, it definitely requires a high level of motivation to break into.
 Fortunately, there are professionals who will do this for you.
-If you come to a syndicator as an investor, your job is as easy as investing in property.
-You get a slice of the pie proportionate to your input.
+If you take part as an investor you are essentially helping You get a slice of the pie proportionate to your input.
 This is literally as passive as it gets.

 The trick is to find a reputable syndicator and not someone who’s running a scam or isn’t honest about the investment you are getting involved in.
 After all, you are forking over a large amount of savings.
 Here are a couple of options you have to help you achieve this: